sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 Edit `MFPApp/www/templates/chat.html`

-Add a camera icon to call Camera Plugin as the first child of the `<form>`
+Add a camera icon to call Camera Plugin as the first child of the `<form id="footer-input">`
 ```html
 <i class="icon ion-camera" ng-click="takePicture()" ng-show="isWebView"></i>
 ```
-### 4.4 Deploy App Changes
+### 4.4 Prepare App Changes

-Use the MFP-CLI to deploy your changes
+Use the MFP-CLI to prepare your changes

     $ mfp cordova prepare